-Easy 30-Minute Smoky Beef and Black Bean Chili – Don’t have all day for chili to simmer?
+Easy 30-Minute Smoky Ground Beef Chili — Don’t have all day for chili to simmer?
 No problem!!
 This EASY, hearty chili with lovely SMOKY heat is ready in 30 minutes!
 PERFECT for busy weeknights!!

 Lots of people love their slow cookers because of the ease.
-But this chili is just as easy and you don’t have to wait around for hours.
+But this beef chili with beans is just as easy and you don’t have to wait around for hours.
 It’s ready in just 30 minutes and perfect for hectic weeknights.

 Despite the quick cooking time, there is so much depth of flavor that’s infused into the chili from the sweet Vidalia onions, garlic, fire-roasted tomatoes, green chiles, cumin, and smoked paprika.

-I used ground beef but you could likely swap it for ground chicken or turkey.
+Yes!
+I used ground beef, but you could likely swap it for ground chicken or turkey.
 Drizzle in some olive oil if you’re going that route because white meats don’t render out enough fat to sauté the onions properly.

 Since everyone’s tastes vary for spiciness vary and if you’re not a fan of as much heat, I would swap out the fire-roasted tomatoes and fire-roasted chilis for plainer/milder versions.
 While you’ll give up some of the smoky flavor, the heat level will be reduced as well.